 • launch an available macro.

-Hyperlinks in a WordPerfect document
+Hyperlinks in a WordPerfect document - An example

 To create a hyperlink from a source word/phrase/symbol/graphic to a target area in the current document requires an easy, two-step process: bookmark the target and create the hyperlink to it at the source location.